thunder-project/thunder/README.md

 ## Input formats

-All functions rely neural data as input, and some additionally rely on information about external variables / covariates (i.e. stimuli or behavioral attributes).
+All functions rely neural data as input, and some additionally rely on information about external variables / covariates (e.g. stimuli or behavioral attributes).

 All functions use the same format for neural data: a text file, where the rows are pixels and the columns are time points.
 The first three entries in each row are the x,y,z coordinates of that pixel, and the subsequent entries are the neural signals at each time point.
 For example, a data set with 2x2x2 pixels and 8 time points might look like: